kodowiec/UxPlay/README.md

    the same terminal window in which uxplay was put into the background).
 To quit, use ```ctrl-C fg ctrl-C``` to terminate the image viewer, bring ``uxplay`` into the foreground, and terminate it too.

+**-si _filename_** provides a file (where _filename_ can include a full path) used for output of "song info" stored as JSON (from Apple Music, _etc._,) in audio-only ALAC mode.
+This file is overwritten with the latest song metadata as it arrives.

 **-reset n** sets a limit of n consecutive timeout failures of the client to respond to ntp requests from the server (these are sent every 3 seconds to check if the client is still present).
 After n failures, the client will be presumed to be offline, and the connection will be reset to allow a new